travelgateX/documentation-site/content/insights-x/datasets/dataset-reference.md

 * hotel\_country\_portfolio (STRING).
 Hotel Country Code (ISO Alpha-2 code)
 * status.
 It is an enumeration to describe the status of the hotel.
     * 0 = Hotel code queried but it doesn't appear in provider's portfolio.
 It can be due to a wrong mapping in client's system.
     * 1 = Hotel code not queried but it appears in provider's portfolio.
-It can be due to a mismapping in client's system.
+It can be due to a mismapping in the client's system.
     * 2 = Hotel code queried and it appears in provider's portfolio.

 **Preview**